torproject/research-web/content/tools.md

   formats.
 * [Stem](https://stem.torproject.org/) is a Python library that includes parsers for Tor-specific data formats.
+* [leekspin](https://github.com/isislovecruft/leekspin) is a tool for
+  generating mock Onion Router (OR) descriptors such as those used by relays, bridges, and onion services.
 * [Zoossh](https://github.com/NullHypothesis/zoossh) is a parser written in Go for Tor-specific data formats.